Skip to main content

 • An instance of H2O Hydrogen Torch runs with 1 GPU by default unless configured differently by your admin: contact your admin if you need more resources.
 Further GPUs (resources) can decrease the time you wait for experiments to complete (multi GPU training).

 Step 6.
-Explore new best-rebuilt model
+Explore new improved model

-By observing the completed experiments, we can conclude that the following experiment obtained the best mAP (0.8083) compared to the other experiments: tutorial-2a.1_backbone_tf_efficientnet_b5_ns_embedding_size_1024_learning_rate_0.0005.
+After a few moments, you can evaluate the new, improved model irritations of the first-built model.
+By observing the completed experiments, we can conclude that the following experiment obtained the best mAP compared to the other experiments:

-Completed experiment tutorial 2a original model mAP value of 0.7777
+Completed experiment tutorial 2a original model mAP value of 0.7777 Completed experiment tutorial 2a best-rebuilt model mAP value of 0.8083

 • Backbone: tf_efficientnet_b5_ns